This post may contain affiliate links. Please see our disclosure policy.

 How to Make Watermelon Granita

-- After 2-3 hours, remove the granita from the freezer and use a fork to scrape the top frozen layer of the granita.
+- Freeze and Scrape Granita.
+To get the ice like crystals that make a granita a granita, you want to remove the mixture from the freezer every 2 to 3 hours and use a fork to scrape the top layer of the granita.
 Once you get to the less frozen parts, stop scraping and return to the freezer for at least 2 more hours.
+Repeat the process up to three times, or until the granita is fully frozen.

 Once the granita has been fully scraped, it will keep in its beautiful icy consistency for up to 2 months, if stored in the freezer in an airtight container.